Being a pastor’s wife has lots of twists and turns, but you get used to it over time.

 I think the secret to keeping your peace lies in locking your eyes on Jesus and not on the folks looking at, analyzing, and watching your every move.
 We know they are out there…lurking…watching…peeking.

 Yesterday, I was blessed to be on a radio show.
 The topic was basically being a pastor’s wife and the manifold challenges we manage and encounter being married to our husbands.

-Let me tell you, it was one of the most exhilarating conversations I’ve had the privilege of being a part.
-The conversation included the host (a former minister’s wife), the pastor’s wife from my childhood and, of course, me.
+Let me tell you, it was one of the most exhilarating conversations I’ve had the privilege of being a part of.
+The conversation included the host (a former minister’s wife), the pastor’s wife from my childhood, and, of course, me.

 The experience also taught me the importance of a support system of women who understand your path.
 People who have never been in our roles can never begin to comprehend the “walking out” of it.
 But, women who are in, or have been, in our position can almost finish each other’s sentences We so “get” each other.
 It’s such a good feeling being around someone like that.

 God blessed me with several friends who are also pastor’s wives.
 I’m so grateful for them!
-I’m thankful for my other friends, but the pastor’s wife augment the journey of that particular part of my life.
+I’m thankful for my other friends, but the the pastors’ wives in my life augment the journey of that particular part of my life.

 Don’t worry about people, Pastor’s wife.

 In our role, it is incredibly easy to fall prey to the “spotlight” and live our lives for other people.
 They are always watching.
-If not careful, we can begin to live for their praise, acknowledgement, validation and recognition.
+If not careful, we can begin to live for their praise, acknowledgment, validation, and recognition.
 What a huge mistake!

 It was NOT me.

 During the service, I had to hit the lady’s room.
 As I walked, I felt like God was like “Girl, what are you doing in that outfit?”